MogilenkoLabVUMC/Gama_Vivian_DRP1_bulkRNAseq/docs/PATTERN_CLASSIFICATION.md

 - [ ] Compare High vs High+Medium counts for sensitivity
 - [ ] Cross-validate key findings across multiple databases

+## Important Note: Descriptive Classification

+This pattern classification system is **descriptive**, not inferential.
+Patterns summarize trajectory dynamics using pre-defined criteria—they do not represent formal statistical hypothesis tests comparing pattern frequencies or testing whether a pathway "belongs to" one pattern versus another.

+Claims about pathway trajectories will need validation, and would need to show the underlying trajectory data to allow visual verification.

+---

 ## Methods Section Template

 > Pathway enrichment patterns were classified using a significance-based trajectory framework that distinguishes active adaptive responses from passive developmental changes.
 Classification required both statistical significance (p.adjust < 0.05 for High confidence, p.adjust < 0.10 for Medium confidence) and biological effect size (|NES| > 0.5).
 Seven mutually exclusive patterns were defined based on three trajectory stages: Early (mutation effect at Day 35), TrajDev (mutation-specific deviation from control maturation trajectory), and Late (mutation effect at Day 65).